lincolnvirus/lincolnvirus.github.io/prices/index.markdown

 - Help in setting of the technical adviser
 - Recommendations** on the use
 - Unlimited number of accounts that can be bound to a user name
-- **All updates during the use of any technical advisor of the «REAl» series are provided free of charge**
+- **All updates during the use of any technical advisor of the “REAl” series are provided free of charge**

-<small>\*_Rental can be renewed for free, to the discretion of the project «Lincoln virus»._</small>
+<small>\*_Rental can be renewed for free, to the discretion of the project “Lincoln virus”._</small>

 <small>\*\*_Recommendations are provided in full on the use of a technical advisor and trading conditions provided by broker.
 Failure to implement the recommendations leads to an increase in risks and the responsibility remains just with the user._</small>